pcarbo/bmapathway/README.md

 data.
 We use Bayesian model averaging (BMA) for large-scale multivariate regression to quantify support for models of enriched pathways, and to infer disease associations across the genome.

-Explain that data cannot be made available to the public.
-Even if we were allowed to release the data, github would not permit us to store all the data because it would take up several Gb of space.

-Code was run in MATLAB 7.10 (R2010a).
-Has partially been run successfully in MATLAB 7.14 (R2012a).
-Has not been completely tested in more up-to-date versions of MATLAB.

-Requires varbvs code!

-Add MATLAB directory and all subdirectories to your MATLAB path using the addpath function in MATLAB.

 ###License